AwesomesauceLabs/piglet-manual/index.md

 subdirectory (C).
 This controller contains one state per animation clip (D) and two special states that are present in every `AnimatorController`: "Any State" (A) and "Entry" (B).
-For regular controller states, the link between a state and its corresponding animation clip is set by the `Motion` field (E).](images/animator-controller-figure.png){#fig:animator-controller width="100%"}
+For regular controller states, the link between the state and its corresponding animation clip is set by the `Motion` field (E).](images/animator-controller-figure.png){#fig:animator-controller width="100%"}

 @lst:play-mecanim-clip shows an example script that plays a Mecanim animation clip as soon as Unity enters Play Mode.
-We start the animation by calling the `Animator.Play` method, passing in the initial `AnimatorController` state and layer as arguments.
-We get the controller state name from the `.name` field of the target animation clip, from the `AnimationList` component.
-We pass in 0 for the layer argument, since the default controller generated by Piglet only uses one layer (i.e. the default layer).
-(In general, controller layers are used for blending animations.)
+We start the animation by calling the `Animator.Play` method, passing in the initial `AnimatorController` state and layer[^controller-layers] as arguments.
+By convention, Piglet uses the `.name` field of an `AnimationClip` for the corresponding state name in the `AnimatorController`, and thus we can get the state name by accessing the target clip by index in the `AnimationList` component.
+Note that
+@lst:play-mecanim-clip accesses the clip at index 1 in the `AnimationList`, rather than index 0, because index 0 is reserved for the special "Static Pose" clip that resets the model to its default pose[^static-pose].
+As such, the animations imported from the glTF file always start at index 1.
+For the layer argument to `Animator.Play`, we simply pass in 0, because the controller generated by Piglet only uses the default layer.

 ```{#lst:play-mecanim-clip .cs}
 using UnityEngine;